TosbackCgusBridge-Bot/CGUs-versions/Bloomingdales/Privacy Policy.md

 *   By phone at 1-888-922-7026
 *   Via email at privacy.master@bloomingdales.com

-Your access of and use of our website means you agree to the terms in this notice of privacy practices and our Legal Notice
+Your access of and use of our website means you agree to the terms in this Notice of Privacy Practices and our Legal Notice

-**Information We Collect**
+****Information We Collect****

-We collect information from a variety of sources, including information provided by you, information we collect when you visit our website or stores, and transaction information we collect about you from third party sources.
+We collect information from a variety of sources, including information provided by you, information we collect when you visit our website or stores, transaction information, and informationwe collect about you from third party sources.

 The following are examples of the types of information we may collect:

-*   Information you provide: name, address (billing and shipping), e-mail address, telephone number (s), mobile number(s), credit card number (s), birth date, security question answers and etc..
+*   Information you provide: name, address (billing and shipping), e-mail address, telephone number (s), mobile number(s), credit card number (s), birth date, security question answers, etc.

-*   Information associated with use of our website: bloomingdales.com uses the information gathered from cookies and web beacons, such as IP address, to enhance your experience on our website.
+*   Information associated with use of our website: bloomingdales.com uses the information gathered from cookies and web beacons, such as IP address, to enhance your experience on our website

-*   Information associated with transacting business with Bloomingdale's including: transaction information, including the items purchased, and the date and time of your transaction.
+*   Information associated with transacting business with Bloomingdale's including: transaction information, including the items purchased, and the date and time of your transaction

-*   Information from third party sources: we may receive your updated shipping information from a third party carrier.
+*   Information from third party sources: we may receive your updated shipping information from a third party carrier

-**How We Use Information**
+****How We Use Information****

 We may use the information we collect to: process a transaction. provide products or services you request. improve our website and stores. enhance your shopping experience. and for marketing and promotional purposes.
 We may combine information about you that we collect online, in our stores, via mobile devices (including mobile applications), and from third party sources.

-**Cookies on bloomingdales.com**
+****Cookies and Other Technologies on bloomingdales.com****

+**This section addresses bloomingdales.com use of cookies and Flash Cookies.**

 A cookie is a small piece of information sent by a website that is stored on your hard disk by your computer's browser.
-A web beacon is an image on a website that monitors a website's activity.
+A web beacon (also known as tracking pixels or clear (GIF) is an embedded image on a website that monitors a website's activity.

 At bloomingdales.com, we use two kinds of cookies: session cookies and persistent cookies.
 Session cookies exist only for as long as your browser remains open.
 Persistent cookies last from visit to visit. they do not go away when you exit your browser.

 Managing cookie preferences differs from browser to browser so please refer to your browser for further information.
 If you would like to disable cookies and web beacons from bloomingdales.com, please use the help function in your web browser to restrict cookies from our website.
 If you block cookies from bloomingdales.com, you will not be able to make purchases on our website.
 If you block cookies from bloomingdales.com, you will not be able to make purchases on our website.

+A Flash Cookie (also known as Local Shared Object) is a data file stored on your computer by the websites that you visit (click here for more details).
+From time to time, macys.com may use Flash Cookie(s) on the website, for example, to enable or control Flash-based content.
+Flash Cookies provide similar functionality as the cookies (discussed above in this section), but are based on different technology and are persistent. they do not go away when you exit your browser.
+To manage the Flash Cookie settings and preferences for your computer, please click here and you will be directed to the Settings Manager on Adobe's website.
+You may also be able to manage Flash Cookies from your browser, depending on the version of your browser.

 **Information Sharing**